Always consult your doctor or pharmacist before taking sulpiride.

 If your condition does not improve or becomes worse, then call your doctor.

 Driving or operating machinery should be avoided, as it may cause drowsiness or dizziness.

 Before taking sulpiride, tell your doctor or pharmacist if you are allergic to it; or to other antipsychotics; or if you have any other allergies.

 This medication should not be used if you have certain medical conditions.
 Before using this medicine, consult your doctor or pharmacist if you have: acute porphyria (an inherited blood disorder, causing skin blisters, belly pain, and brain or nervous system disorders), are semi-conscious or in a coma (unable to wake), have a bone-marrow disorder, a growth on the adrenal gland called a phaeochromocytoma, or a hormone (prolactin)-dependent breast cancer.

 Before using this medication, tell your doctor or pharmacist your medical history, especially any of the following: liver or kidney problems, heart problems, high blood pressure, or history of fits, lung diseases or breathing difficulties, or any difficulties in passing water.

 Before having surgery, tell your doctor or dentist that you are taking this medication.

 Refer to your doctor or pharmacist for guidelines on dosage.
 Do not exceed what they advise.
-Usual dose for adults is: based on your age, gender, medical condition, response to therapy, and use of certain interacting medicines.
+The usual dose for adults depends on age, gender, medical condition, response to therapy, and use of certain interacting medicines.